Minimal Actuator Placement with Bounds on Control Effort: Introduction

 During the past decade, an increased interest in the analysis of large-scale systems has led to a variety of studies that range from the mapping of the human's brain functional connectivity to the understanding of the collective behavior of animals, and the evolutionary mechanisms of complex ecological systems~\cite{newman2006structure,hermundstad2013structural,katz2011inferring,jordan2004network}.
 At the same time, control scientists develop methods for the regulation of such complex systems, with the notable examples in~\cite{orosz2010controlling}, for the control of biological systems;~\cite{rajapakse2012can}, for the regulation of brain and neural networks;~\cite{khanafer2014information}, for robust information spread over social networks, and~\cite{Chen-2012-DR-Springer}, for load management in smart grid.

-On the other hand, the large size of these systems, as well as the need for low cost control, has made the identification of a small fraction of their states, to steer them around the entire space, an important problem~\cite{2013arXiv1304.3071O, ramos2014np,2014arXiv1404.7665S, bullo2014}.
+On the other hand, the large size of these systems, as well as the need for low cost control, has made the identification of a small fraction of their states, to steer them around the entire space, an important problem~\cite{2013arXiv1304.3071O, ramos2014np,summers2016submodularity, bullo2014}.
 This is a task of formidable complexity; indeed, it is shown in~\cite{2013arXiv1304.3071O} that finding a small number of actuators, so that a linear system is controllable, is NP-hard.
 However, mere controllability is of little value if the required input energy for the desired transfers is exceedingly high, when, for example, the controllability matrix is close to singularity~\cite{Chen:1998:LST:521603}.
 Therefore, by choosing input states to ensure controllability alone, one may not achieve a cost-effective control for the system.

-{In this paper, we address this important requirement by providing efficient approximation algorithms to actuate a small fraction of a system's states so that a specified control energy performance over the entire state space is guaranteed.} In particular, we first consider the selection of a minimal number of actuated states so that an average control energy bound, along all the directions in the state space, is satisfied.
-Finding such a subset of states is a challenging task; since, it involves the search for a small number of actuators that induce controllability, which constitutes a combinatorial problem that can be computationally intensive.
+{In this paper, we address this important requirement by providing efficient approximation algorithms to actuate a small fraction of a system's states so that a specified control energy performance over the entire state space is guaranteed.} In particular, we first consider the selection of a minimal number of actuated states so that a pre-specified lower bound on the volume of the set of states reachable with one or less units of input energy is satisfied.
+Finding such a subset of states is a challenging task, since it involves the search for a small number of actuators that induce controllability, which constitutes a combinatorial problem that can be computationally intensive.
 Indeed, identifying a small number of actuated states for inducing controllability alone is NP-hard~\cite{2013arXiv1304.3071O}.
 Therefore, we extend this computationally hard problem by introducing an energy performance requirement on the choice of the optimal actuator set, and we solve it with an efficient approximation algorithm.